 Football players must be fast, agile, powerful and possess an adequate level of endurance.
-Players vary widely in body size however, most players tend to be well-muscled with a low body fat level to maximise speed, agility and endurance.
-The trend in elite footballers becoming taller and more linear in shape is seen as advantageous for heading (in attack and defence) as well as limiting opposition players’ ability to pass the ball.
+Players vary widely in body size, however most players tend to be well-muscled with a low body fat level to maximise speed, agility and endurance.
+The trend in elite footballers becoming taller and more linear in shape is seen as advantageous for heading (in attack and defense) as well as limiting opposition players’ ability to pass the ball.

 Common Nutrition Issues